 You, primarily.
 The simple peace of mind that stems from having a documented, legal, private plan in place for your assets is invaluable.

-Revocable trusts, as the name would imply, can be changed at any time should your circumstances – or your mind – change.
-Decide you do want heroic measures after all?
-You can make that change.
-Want to add a beneficiary?
-No problem.
+Revocable living trusts, as the name would imply, can be changed at any time should your circumstances – or your mind – change.

-One of the greatest benefits to a living trust is that it minimizes problems and delays for your heirs after you pass with probate and with the IRS.
+One of the greatest benefits to physicians in setting up a revocable living trust is that it minimizes problems and delays for your heirs after you pass with probate and with the IRS.